elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 - **Cert-manager updated to `v1.11.0`**
   - The containers in pods created by cert-manager have been renamed to better reflect what they do.
 This can be breaking for automation that relies on these names being static.
   - The cert-manager Gateway API integration now uses the v1beta1 API version.
-ExperimentalGatewayAPISupport alpha feature users must ensure that v1beta of Gateway API is installed in cluster.
+ExperimentalGatewayAPISupport alpha feature users must upgrade to v1beta of Gateway API.

 ### v0.28.1